Charles J. Guiteau

-Charles Julius Guiteau (/ɡᵻˈtoʊ/ ghih-TOH; September 8, 1841 – June 30, 1882) was an American poet and activist who assassinated United States President James A. Garfield in 1881.
-A mentally ill failed lawyer, Guiteau delusionally believed that he had played a major role in Garfield's election victory, for which he should have been rewarded with a consulship.
-Guiteau felt frustrated and offended by the Garfield administration's rejections of his applications to serve in Vienna or Paris to such a degree that he shot Garfield in Washington, D.C. on July 2, 1881.
+Charles Julius Guiteau (/ɡᵻˈtoʊ/ ghih-TOH; September 8, 1841 – June 30, 1882) was an American office seeker who assassinated the 20th president of the United States, James A. Garfield, in 1881.
+A failed lawyer suffering from mental illness, Guiteau delusionally believed he had played a major role in Garfield's election victory, for which he should have been rewarded with a consulship.
+Guiteau felt frustrated and offended by the Garfield administration's rejections of his applications to serve in Vienna or Paris to such a degree that he shot Garfield in Washington, D.C., on July 2, 1881.
 Garfield died on September 19 from infections related to the wounds.
-Caught in the act, Guiteau was tried, convicted, and executed by hanging on June 30, 1882.
+Caught immediately after shooting Garfield, Guiteau was tried, convicted, and publicly executed by hanging on June 30, 1882.